-Offix Edge sells shipping on five different companies.
+Offix Edge sells shipping on four different companies.
 They are:

 FedEx (both Express and Ground)